 What is the purpose of a consulting mission for migration to the cloud?

-The company called on Orange Business Services to consult on the migration of its existing IT setup to the cloud.
+The company called on Orange Business to consult on the migration of its existing IT setup to the cloud.
 Orange was tasked with setting targets, establishing feasibility and laying down the conditions for the future migration.
 The mission optimized the time and budget allocated to the project and helped write the specifications.

 The benefits of a consulting mission, demonstrated by a customer deployment